Huddersfield Giants chief explains support for 14-team Super League and gives Shay latest

 HUDDERSFIELD GIANTS’ managing director Richard Thewlis has explained the club’s decision to support a 14-team Super League for 2026 and beyond.

-Earlier this week, it was decided in a meeting at Headingley that Super League would increase from 12 teams to 14 – with the top 12 being decided by IMG gradings and the remaining two by an independent panel.
+On Monday, clubs voted to increase from twelve teams to 14 – with twelve being decided by gradings and the remaining two by an independent panel.

 Thewlis said: “It’s beneficial to the competition firstly, you hope that representatives who attend on behalf of their clubs vote in the best interests of the game and that’s what we did in essence.